 Traction alopecia is a type of hair loss caused by repeated and prolonged mechanical stress on the hair follicle.
 It can lead to the formation of distinct bald patches on the scalp.

-It is important to note, however, that the extent of hair loss depends on both the severity and duration of the pulling force – traction.
+In traction alopecia, a constant pulling force is exerted on the hair, which can force the hair out of its roots and even damage the follicle.
+The extent of hair loss depends on both the severity and duration of the pulling force – traction.

 The thing about traction alopecia is that it appears quite benign, mainly attributed to tight hairstyles and chemical relaxants.
 But in reality, it can be very destructive as it can result in permanent scarring (cicatricial) alopecia.